adamistheanswer/ATKPIX/content/parts/info.md

 title: info
 ---

-I'm a software developer in London. <br>I used to be a designer too, but now I'm concentrating on code.
-Welcome to my digital playground!
+Hi, I'm a software developer and maker based in London.
+I used to be a designer, but now I'm concentrating on code.
+Take a look at my projects and experiments.

-👔 Full Stack Developer @ <a href="https://defty.com/" style="color:#555555;">defty</a><br>
-💻 M.Sc - Computer Science <br>
-🎨 B.Des - Product Design <br>